gyril/front-crm-plugin/README.md

 You will also see any lint errors in the console.

 ## How to use it
-This app creates a bridge between a conversation displayed in Front and a contact record that you keep in a separate system.<br />
+This app creates a bridge between a conversation displayed in Front and a contact record that you keep in a separate system.
 Every time the selected conversation changes in Front, a `GET` call will be made to the following URL: `https://your.api.domain/your_uri?auth_secret=APP_SECRET&contact_key=CONTACT_KEY`

 - `https://your.api.domain/your_uri` is the endpoint you will provide that will return the contact data.
-You can set it in the `sec/Config.js` file.
+You can set it in the `src/Config.js` file.
 - `APP_SECRET` is the randomly-generated secret for your app.
+You will find it in the plugin's settings in Front.
 Use it to authenticate the call, and only reply when the secret sent matches the secret you should expect.
 - `CONTACT_KEY` is the key that identifies the contact displayed.
 For an email conversation, it will be an email address; for a Twitter conversation, a Twitter handle; for a text conversation, a phone number; etc.

-The expected response to this call should be valid JSON of the following structure:
+The expected response to this call should be valid JSON blob of the following structure:
 ```
 {
   "data":